melvinalmonte/run-schedule-assistant/README.md

     cd run-schedule-assistant
     ```

-2. **Install Dependencies**: This assumens you have your virtual environment setup
+2. **Install Dependencies**: This assumes you have your virtual environment setup

    Install dependencies